kitomer/dynmem/README.md

 ## Features

-- manage unlimited dynamic memory buffers with fixed-sized elements (byte sequences)
+- manage dynamic arrays with fixed sized elements
 - no need for calling malloc/realloc/... since dynmem does it for you
-- dynmem scales the actual needed memory up as needed (in increments of power of 2)
+- scales the actually needed memory automatically up and down as needed/written:
+  - scales up in increments of power of 2
-- dynmem records what range of buffer elements is accessed and when a buffer is reset, the memory is scaled down to a sensible value in order to avoid future reallocations
+  - scales down to the some sensible value that will probably not bee exceeded in the near future (based on previous accesses which are recorded internally)

 ## Getting Started